simopt-admin/simopt/docs/source/models/trafficsignal.rst

     * Default: [10, 10, 10, 10]
 * redlight_veins : The length of redlight duration of vein roads in each intersection.
     * Default : [20, 20, 20, 20]
+* n_veins: The number of vein roads in the system.
+    * Default: 2
+* n_arteries: The number of artery roads in the system.
+    * Default: 2
+* nodes: The number of nodes in the system.
+    * Default: 8
 Responses
 ^^^^^^^^^